Adapt-Framework/adapt/docs/classes/date.md

 **Inherits from:** [`base`](/docs/classes/base.md)

 Provides easy to use date and time manipulations.
-When constructing set the date that you would like to manipulate or leave out to use todats date.
+When constructing set the date that you would like to manipulate or leave out to use todays date.

 ## Table of contents